immutant/immutant.org/news/2012-02-09-scheduling.md

 The `schedule` function requires three arguments:

-* *name* - the name of the job. unscheduled and the new job will be scheduled in its place.
+* *name* - the name of the job.
 * *spec* - the cron-style specification string (see below).
 * *f* - the zero argument function that will be invoked each time the job fires.